 Let’s skip the basics: your customers are probably already receiving emails updates on the items on their wishlist.
-You’re probably leveraging an algorithm (like Maropost Marketing Cloud‘s Da Vinci!) that can make product recommendations based on viewing and purchasing habits.
+You’re probably leveraging an algorithm (like Maropost for Marketing‘s Da Vinci!) that can make product recommendations based on viewing and purchasing habits.

 There are a few ways to tell if a customer is ready to move to the ‘promoter’ or ‘advocate’ stage of their interactions with you.
 How often they open their wish list and product updates emails, their purchase and browsing history, and number of in-store visits.

 These customers are the ones who will be able to tell if you’ve made changes to your products and what changes you’ve made.
 So instead of sending them simple updates when your products are in stock or are running low, tell them about their favourite products and any changes you’ve made that they will notice.